The Real Cost of Owning a Dog

 Adopting a puppy always sounds like a good idea.
 They’re cute, cuddly and always ready to play.
 But that puppy will have to go to the vet, take preventative medications, eat, get groomed and so much more.
-Here’s a breakdown of costs to consider before adopting a dog.
+Here’s a breakdown of costs to consider before adopting or purchasing a dog.

 According to the American Kennel Club (AKC), the lifetime costs of dogs by size are as follows:

 - Small: $15,000 for an average life expectancy of 15 years

 - Medium: $15,800 for an average life expectancy of 13 years

 - Large: $14,500 for an average life expectancy of 10 years

 As you can see, this isn’t pocket change you’re dealing with.
 So where is the money being spent?